demaltcev/CatImagesBot/README.md

 #JavaTelegramBot

 https://t.me/CatImagesBot - this is my example of longpolling bot.
 He is still working.
+This bot sending random cat images to you in 12am and 20pm accroding to Moscow time.

 Paste your bot.name and bot.token from bot_father into application.properties file to link this code with your bot.